seshrs/rummy-scorekeeper/README.md

 # Rummy Scorekeeper

 A web app to keep track of scores while playing games of [21-card rummy](https://seshrs.ml/beta/21.html).

-NOTE: This project is still under development.
+The project is deployed at https://rummy.seshrs.ml.

 ## Running Locally